What is work assessment allowance?

 Are you entitled to work assessment allowance?

 In order to receive AAP, you must have been a member of the Norwegian National Insurance Scheme.
-Your work capability must be impaired by at least 50%.
+Your work capability must be reduced by at least 50%.
 Illness, injury or defect must be contributory reasons to why you cannot work.

 To apply for AAP, you must be registered at NAV as a jobseeker.
 You apply for AAP electronically.
 You must submit some information and documents with your application.
 Contact NAV by telephone if you require guidance.
 If your work capability is reduced by 50 percent or more, you can apply at any time.
 The earliest you can receive AAP is from the date on which you apply.